-Every now and then, carmakers experience a lucid moment and embark on a trip to step out of their comfort zone and create a car stretching the company’s identity.
-These unique moments in time have a tendency to produce mixed results, but they are also fondly remembered in hearts of true aficionados.
+Every now and then, carmakers experience a lucid moment and embark on a trip to step out of their comfort zone and create a vehicle stretching the company’s identity.
+These unique moments in time have a tendency to produce mixed results, but they are also fondly remembered in the hearts of true aficionados.
 One of those cars is BMW M1, a unique supercar breakthrough by a then-developing Bavarian company.

-The 2002 and the big six-cylinder 3.0 CSL coupé dominated the race tracks in the 1960s and the 1970s and BMW continued modernizing and developing, introducing its new nomenclature in 1972 with the first 5 Series.
+The 2002 and the big six-cylinder 3.0 CSL coupé dominated the race tracks in the 1960s and the 1970s they continued modernizing and developing, introducing its new nomenclature in 1972 with the first 5 Series.
 Soon, BMW successfully started experimenting with forced induction, creating the production 2002 Turbo and the wedge-shaped BMW Turbo concept car.

 Development of the BMW M1